Martindale wants earlier winter break

 Last updated on .From the section Scottish Premiership

+Livingston manager David Martindale has called for an earlier winter break as Scottish Premiership clubs prepare to meet amid rising Covid cases.

+Scottish football's joint response group has invited all top-flight clubs to a video call to gauge opinion on current testing protocols and the impact of any potential new restrictions.

+"I would shut the league down for two weeks," Martindale said.
+"It's going to have a massive impact on football over the next couple of weeks."

+As of Wednesday, 71 Premiership players and staff had tested positive for Covid since the start of October.
+Current testing protocols require clubs to test once a week, but many clubs are testing on a more regular basis.

+Livi, who have won their past two games, are scheduled to host Ross County on Saturday, one of 25 matches in the Premiership before the scheduled two-week hiatus begins on 4 January.

+St Johnstone were without striker Chris Kane against Rangers on Wednesday after a household member tested positive.

 Dundee United shut down their training base after positive lateral flow tests and the results of PCR tests for staff and players are expected on Thursday.

-And St Johnstone were without Chris Kane against Rangers on Wednesday after a household member tested positive.

-"I would shut the league down for two weeks," said Martindale.

-"I would have a circuit break and go again.
-I don't believe it's fair on teams even when they meet the criteria of 13 players, so many over 18, two goalkeepers.
-I don't believe it's fair for the competition and the product."

-Livi, who have won their past two games, are scheduled to host Ross County on Saturday, which is one of 25 matches in the Premiership before the scheduled two-week hiatus begins on 4 January.

-United do not believe Saturday's league trip to Rangers is under threat.
+United do not believe Saturday's league visit is under threat.

-"It's going to have a massive impact on Scottish football over the next couple of weeks," added Martindale.

-"Is it fair that Dundee United could potentially be going into a game at Ibrox, and I don't know the situation, with six or seven players missing?
+And Martindale commented: "Is it fair that Dundee United could potentially be going into a game at Ibrox, and I don't know the situation, with six or seven players missing?

 "Dundee United are just the start.
 This is going to affect us all and I think it's going to get worse as the days and weeks go on.
 There is nothing as a football club we can do to stop this happening."